 - A. Select Carcinogens.
 A select carcinogen is any substance that meets one of the following criteria: - It is regulated by OSHA as a carcinogen; or - It is listed under the category "known to be carcinogens" in the current Report on Carcinogens published by the National Toxicology Program (NTP) (latest edition); or - It is listed under Group 1 ("carcinogenic to humans") by the International Agency for Research on Cancer Monographs (IARC) (latest edition); or - It is listed in either Group 2A ("probably carcinogenic to humans") or 2B ("possibly carcinogenic to humans") by IARC or under the category "reasonably anticipated to be carcinogens" by NTP, and causes statistically significant tumor evidence in experimental animals. - B. Reproductive Toxins.
 Reproductive toxins are any substances that have an adverse effect on various aspects of reproduction, including fertility, gestation, lactation, and general reproductive performance.
 They include chemicals that cause chromosomal damage (mutagens) and physical defects in a developing fetus during pregnancy (teratogens). - C. Highly Toxic Materials.
-A substance administered orally having an LD50 of less than 50 mg/kg of body weight is considered highly toxic.
+A substance administered orally having a Lethal Dose (LD50, the amount of an ingested substance that kills 50% of a test sample) of less than 50 mg/kg of body weight is considered highly toxic.
 A substance administered by continuous skin contact having an LD50 of less than 200 mg/kg of body weight is considered highly toxic.
-A substance administered by continuous inhalation having an LC50 of less than 200 ppm of gas or vapor or less than 2 mg/L of mist, fume, or dust is considered highly toxic.
+A substance administered by continuous inhalation having a Lethal Concentration (LC50, amount of chemical inhaled by test animals that kills 50% of the test sample) of less than 200 mg/L of gas or vapor or less than 2 mg/L of mist, fume, or dust is considered highly toxic.
 See Appendix 2, Toxicity Classifications, for more information about toxicity classifications.